NautilusZaibatsu/Chittens/readme.md

 changelog

+~ known bug - when making cross breed strings, should alphabetise the parent's breeds

+= 0.06
+~ fixed a few bugs

 19/01/2019 = 0.059
 ~ fireflies no longer just follow the pointer, now they try to find peace in the treetops if they can.
 If they can't they default back to following the pointer
 ~ you now start with two respawing fireflies